Review of the Performance Assurance Framework

-Smart workstream – The November PAB meeting will be asked to approve monitoring and reporting of the smart metering rollout risks, to commencing market-level reporting in January 2018.
-Read the PAB paper.
+In November, the PAB approved our proposed monitoring and reporting of the smart metering rollout risks, to commence market-level reporting in January 2018.

-PAF Procedures workstream – We are presenting two reports to the November PAB meeting, looking at how the PAF is currently operated, and alternative approaches to risk management that we could adopt.
-Read the PAB paper.
+We presented two reports to the November PAB meeting, looking at how the PAF is currently operated, and alternative approaches to risk management that we could adopt.

-The next step will be an Issue 69 group meeting; anyone interested in joining the group should contact the Change team as per the instructions on that page.
+The next step will be an Issue 69 group meeting to review a new proposed design for the PAF; anyone interested in joining the group should contact the Change team as per the instructions on that page.